 \subsection{Data}

-Our analysis for comparing the performances of sports coaches is focused on two sports, soccer and basketball.
+Our analysis for comparing the performance of sports coaches is focused on two sports, men's soccer and basketball.

-\subsection{Soccer}
+\subsubsection{Soccer}

-For soccer, our main source of data is \url{transfermarkt.com}.
+Our main source of data is \url{transfermarkt.com}.
 We collected publicly available information about the outcome of all games played by professional clubs in the top five national leagues of European soccer: Premier League (England)~\cite{epl}, Ligue 1 (France)~\cite{ligue1}, Bundesliga (Germany)~\cite{bundesliga}, Serie A (Italy)~\cite{seriea}, and La Liga (Spain)~\cite{laliga}.
-The top five national leagues are selected based on the most recent country coefficients released by UEFA~\cite{uefa}.
+The top five national leagues are selected on the basis of the most recent country coefficients released by UEFA~\cite{uefa}.
 We note that some of the league names changed during the period of time covered by our dataset.
-For example, the major English league was named ``First Division'' till season $1991/92$ and named ``Premier League'' from season $1992/93$ on.
+For example, the major English league was named ``First Division'' till season $1991/92$ and named ``Premier League'' since season $1992/93$.
 For each game, we collected information about the two teams playing the game, the outcome of the game, either a win by one of the two teams or a tie, and the day when the game was played.
 We uniquely identified all professional teams that took part in at least one edition of the above-mentioned leagues since season $1980/81$.
 For some leagues, we were able to trace back matches played since $1960/61$.
 Also, we included games of major European competitions that were played between the teams belonging to the top five European leagues.
-We considered the UEFA Champions League (previously named Champion Clubs' Cup) and the UEFA Europa League (previously named UEFA Cup) (see Table~\ref{table:abbreviations} for abbreviations).
-For consistency with the data for the national leagues, we disregarded the results of extra times (or penalties), and only considered the results of the regular 90-minute time even if games went to the extra times.
+We considered the UEFA Champions League (previously named Champion Clubs' Cup), the UEFA Europa League (previously named UEFA Cup), the UEFA Cup Winners' Cup, and the UEFA Super Cup (see Table~\ref{table:abbreviations} for abbreviations).
+For consistency with the data for the national leagues, we disregarded the results of extra times (or penalties), and only considered the results of the regular 90-minute time even if the games went to the extra times.
 The last season included in the dataset for all competitions is the $2019/20$ season.